Yellowstone National Park: Park creation

-The Northern Pacific Railroad built a train station in Livingston, Montana, connecting to the northern entrance in the early 1880s, which helped to increase visitation from 300 in 1872 to 5,000 in 1883.
-A line was also extended from Livingston to Gardiner station, where passengers switched to stagecoach.
-Visitors in these early years faced poor roads and limited services, and most access into the park was on horse or via stagecoach.
-By 1908 visitation increased enough to attract a Union Pacific Railroad connection to West Yellowstone, though rail visitation fell off considerably by World War II and ceased around the 1960s.

 During the 1870s and 1880s, Native American tribes were effectively excluded from the national park.
-Under a half-dozen tribes had made seasonal use of the Yellowstone area- the only year-round residents were small bands of Eastern Shoshone known as "Sheepeaters".
+Under a half-dozen tribes had made seasonal use of the Yellowstone area — the only year-round residents were small bands of Eastern Shoshone known as "Sheepeaters".
 They left the area under the assurances of a treaty negotiated in 1868, under which the Sheepeaters ceded their lands but retained the right to hunt in Yellowstone.
 The United States never ratified the treaty and refused to recognize the claims of the Sheepeaters or any other tribe that had used Yellowstone.

 The Nez Perce band associated with Chief Joseph, numbering about 750 people, passed through Yellowstone National Park in thirteen days in late August 1877.
 They were being pursued by the U.S. Army and entered the national park about two weeks after the Battle of the Big Hole.
 Some of the Nez Perce were friendly to the tourists and other people they encountered in the park; some were not.
 Nine park visitors were briefly taken captive.
 Despite Joseph and other chiefs ordering that no one should be harmed, at least two people were killed and several wounded.
 One of the areas where encounters occurred was in Lower Geyser Basin and east along a branch of the Firehole River to Mary Mountain and beyond.
-That stream is still known as Nez Perce Creek.
+That stream was named Nez Perce Creek in memory of their trail through the area.
 A group of Bannocks entered the park in 1878, alarming park Superintendent Philetus Norris.
 In the aftermath of the Sheepeater Indian War of 1879, Norris built a fort to prevent Native Americans from entering the national park.

+The Northern Pacific Railroad built a train station in Livingston, Montana, as a gateway terminus to connect to the northern entrance area in 1883, which helped to increase visitation from 300 in 1872 to 5,000 in 1883.
+The spur line was completed in fall of that year from Livingston to Cinnabar for stage connection to Mammoth, then in 1902 extended to Gardiner station, where passengers also switched to stagecoach.
+Visitors in these early years faced poor and dusty roads as well as limited services; automobiles were first admitted in phases in 1915.
+By 1901 a Chicago, Burlington & Quincy connection opened via Cody and in 1908 a Union Pacific Railroad connection to West Yellowstone, followed by a 1927 Milwaukee Road connection to Gallatin Gateway near Bozeman, also motorcoaching visitors via West Yellowstone.
+Rail visitation fell off considerably by World War II and ceased regular service in favor of the automobile around the 1960s, though special excursions occasionally continued into the early 1980s.